 Now in it’s 15th year, the Watershed Institute Grant Program supports the work of watershed and conservation nonprofits to protect their local environments and inspire a shared vision for the protection of New Jersey’s watersheds.
 The focus of our grants program is environmental education and outreach, specifically as it relates to the Institute’s Targeted Actions.
 This program is made possible by generous funding from the Geraldine R. Dodge Foundation.

 Two types of funding are available for nonprofits through this program: Project Grants ($1,000-$10,000) and Expertise Grants (up to $500).
-The Project Grant application period has passed and will reopen in summer 2017.
+Letters of Inquiry for the Project Grant application are due August 4, 2017.
 Expertise Grant applications are accepted on a rolling basis.
-More information about both types of funding opportunities, along with instructions on applying, is available in this year’s 2016-2017 Grant Program Description and Eligibility Requirements.
+More information about both types of funding opportunities, along with instructions on applying, is available in this year’s 2017-2018 Grant Program Description and Eligibility Requirements.